Stop Keeping Score: How to Move From Resentment to a “We Team”

 Remember, connection is a practice, not a destination.
 You’ve got this.

-Join Peace at Home Founder, Ruth E. Freeman, LCSW and her guest, Lucinda Gibbons, MMFT, for a special February Lunch and Learn on Thursday February 5, 2026 at 12pm.
-Log in to your account and click here to register.
-You’ll learn how sharing responsibilities with your partner doesn’t just lighten your load — it actually improves your well-being, increases relationship satisfaction, and creates a healthier environment for your children.
-We’ll on the evidence that parents who perceive responsibilities as fairly shared experience greater intimacy, stronger partnerships and more effective parenting.
-We’ll explore practical strategies for balancing duties, letting go of the “perfect parent” myth, and establishing a more equitable partnership.
-We’ll reference the principles of Fair Play throughout to show how intentional allocation and communication around tasks can transform your connection with your partner.
+Click here to watch our Discussion with an Expert session from February 2026, Rediscover Romance: How Sharing Chores Brings Couples Closer.
+You’ll learn how sharing responsibilities with your partner doesn’t just lighten your load, it actually improves your well-being, increases relationship satisfaction, and creates a healthier environment for your children.
+Drawing on the evidence that parents who perceive responsibilities as fairly shared experience greater intimacy, stronger partnerships and more effective parenting, we explore practical strategies for balancing duties, letting go of the “perfect parent” myth, and establishing a more equitable partnership.
+You can watch all our Discussions with an Expert here.

 Looking for More Support?